Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work partially supported by Meta, National Science Foundation awards 1722822 and 1750439, and National Institutes of Health awards R01MH125740, R01MH132225, R01MH096951 and R21MH130767.
-PPL is partially supported by a Facebook PhD Fellowship and a Carnegie Mellon University's Center for Machine Learning and Health Fellowship.
-RS is supported in part by ONR N000141812861, ONR N000142312368 and DARPA/AFRL FA87502321015.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF, NIH, Meta, Carnegie Mellon University’s Center for Machine Learning and Health, ONR, DARPA, or AFRL, and no official endorsement should be inferred.
-Finally, we would also like to acknowledge NVIDIA’s GPU support.
+This material is based upon work partially supported by National Science Foundation awards 1722822 and 1750439, National Institutes of Health awards R01MH125740, R01MH132225, R01MH096951 and R21MH130767, and Meta.
+PPL is supported in part by a Siebel Scholarship and a Waibel Presidential Fellowship.
+RS is supported in part by ONR grant N000142312368 and DARPA FA87502321015.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors, and no official endorsement should be inferred.
+Finally, we would also like to acknowledge feedback from anonymous reviewers who significantly improved the paper and NVIDIA’s GPU support.

 { }